wazuh/wazuh-documentation/source/installation-guide/index.rst

 #. :ref:`Wazuh server <wazuh_server_installation>`: in charge of analyzing the data received from the Wazuh agents and triggering alerts when threats or anomalies are detected.

    It is also used to manage the agents' configuration remotely and to monitor their status.
-This component includes the Wazuh manager and the Filebeat, based on Filebeat-OSS.
+This component includes the Wazuh manager and Filebeat.

 #. :ref:`Kibana <wazuh_dashboard_installation>`: a flexible and intuitive web interface for mining, analyzing, and visualizing data.